haskelda/cs290-assignment1/bio.md

   * I play classical piano and Classical guitar
   * I am learning to play the drums

-* I also enjoy being outside, during all seasons
+* I also enjoy being outside, during all seasons:
+  - Skiing in the winter
+  - Hiking and camping in the summer

 ###Programming Background: